Random Sampling with Removal: Abstract

-In this setting, we prove matching upper and lower bounds for the expected number of constraints violated by a random sample, after the removal of $k$ elements.
-For a large range of values of $k$, the new upper bounds improve the previously best bounds for LP-type problems, which moreover had only been known in special cases.
-We show that this bound on special LP-type problems can be derived in the much more general setting of violator spaces, and with very elementary proofs.
+For many relevant values of $r$, $\delta$, and $k$, we prove matching upper and lower bounds for the expected number of constraints violated by a random sample, after the removal of $k$ constraints.
+For a large range of values of $k$, the new upper bounds improve the previously best bounds for LP-type problems, which moreover had only been known in special cases, and not in the generality we consider.
+Moreover, we show that our results extend from finite to infinite spaces, for chance-constrained optimization.